-The Personnel Librarian serves on all search committees (Ex-Officio) as the Equal Opportunity Officer and provides administrative support and guidance through the search committee process.
+The Director of Library Human Resources serves on all search committees (Ex-Officio) as the Equal Opportunity Officer and provides administrative support and guidance through the search committee process.

 II.
 Development and use of the position announcement

-A written position announcement and a summary for advertising purposes is prepared by the supervisor of the position (with feedback from the Director of Library Personnel and the Administrative Council) at the outset of the search and serves as the standard against which candidates’ qualifications are judged.
+A written position announcement and a summary for advertising purposes is prepared by the supervisor of the position (with feedback from the Director of Library Human Resources and the appropriate Associate University Librarian) at the outset of the search and serves as the standard against which candidates’ qualifications are judged.
 The position announcement will include a full account of the responsibilities and will describe the educational background, experience, and competencies required or desired of the candidate.
 Qualifications should be written according to equal opportunity and affirmative action policies.